Programme Features

 - Advanced seminars

-- Mentoring on career choices and leadership
+- Mentorship on career choices and leadership

 - BASc courses on leadership and big data analytics